Lee Teng-hui: Relations with Japan

 In July 2015, Lee visited Japan, and again stated that Japan has full sovereignty over the Senkaku Islands.
 This was the first time Lee made remarks of this nature while in Japan.
 Members of the pan-Blue New Party and Kuomintang accused him of treason.
-New Party leader Yok Mu-ming filed charges of treason against Lee, while the KMT's Lai Shyh-bao called a caucus meeting to seek revisions to the Act Governing Preferential Treatment for Retired presidents and Vice presidents, aimed at denying Lee privileges as a former president.
+New Party leader Yok Mu-ming filed charges of treason against Lee, while the KMT's Lai Shyh-bao called a caucus meeting to seek revisions to the Act Governing Preferential Treatment for Retired Presidents and Vice Presidents, aimed at denying Lee privileges as a former president.

-Lee also stated, in 2015, that Taiwanese people were "subjects of Japan" and that Taiwan and Japan were "one country", sparking much criticism from both mainland China and the Pan-Blue Coalition.
+Lee also stated, in 2015, that Taiwanese people were "subjects of Japan" and that Taiwan and Japan were "one country", sparking much criticism from both China and the Pan-Blue Coalition.
 In response to media requests for comment, then presidential candidate Tsai Ing-wen said that “each generation and ethnic group in Taiwan has lived a different history,” and that people should approach these differing experiences and interpretations with an attitude of understanding that will allow for learning from history, rather than allowing it to be used a tool for manipulating divisions.

 Lee published a book, Remaining Life: My Life Journey and the Road of Taiwan's Democracy, in February 2016.
 In it, he reasserted support for Japanese sovereignty claims over the Senkaku Islands, drawing complaints from the ROC Presidential Office, President-elect Tsai Ing-wen, and Yilan County fishermen.

 On 22 June 2018, he visited Japan for the final time in his life.

-Controversies
+Controversies and indictment

-Indictment

 On 30 June 2011, Lee, along with former KMT financier Liu Tai-ying were indicted on graft and money-laundering charges and accused of embezzling US$7.79 million in public funds.
 He was acquitted by the Taipei District Court on 15 November 2013.
 Prosecutors appealed the ruling, but on 20 August 2014, Lee was cleared of the charges again.